I’ve been in the Moab area a little over a month now.

 Some Catholics ponder the deeper meaning of the crucifix in their faith, but my experience growing up is that most Catholics don’t think about the cross.
 It is just part of your daily life.
 You don’t question why you have this symbol in your home, either.
 You just have it.
 Something you are supposed to have and would be odd to NOT have in your home.
 If you swim in the faith, you don’t think about it any more than a fish thinks about water.

-How many of the Ancient Puebloans had the spiral in their home for similar reasons?
+How many of the Ancestral Puebloans had the spiral in their home for similar reasons?
 I don’t know.
 Nor will I claim otherwise.

 Always hard to apply your specific culture to another culture that is not yours.
 But with nearly two-thousand years of culture behind those thoughts, perhaps my thoughts aren’t entirely wrong, either.